MethodsAndPractices/vsteam/.docs/synopsis/Show-VSTeamBuildDefinition.md

-Opens the build definitions for a team project in the default browser.
+Opens the build definition in the default browser.